emsiefert/emsiefert.github.io/content/publication/undergrad_thesis/index.md

 ---
-title: 'Directing attention shapes learning in adults but not children'
+title: 'Pupil size tracks cue-trace interactions during episodic memory retrieval'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Sindhuja Uppuluri
-  - Jianing Mu
+  - Mingjian He
-  - Marlie C. Tandoc
-  - James W. Antony
+  - Elena K. Festa
-  - Anna C. Schapiro
+  - William C. Heindel

 # Author notes (optional)
 author_notes:

-date: '2024'
+date: '2023'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-06-12T00:00:00Z'
+publishDate: '2023-08-12T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;